vieirads/alien-species-records/README.md

 # Separating the filtered data in native and non-native

 The notebook `python/creating_final_data.ipynb` is also used to filter the occurrences into native and non-native.
 This procedure is done for each species.
+The files within the folder `world_boundaries` are used to asses if the occurrences are in or out the native range of each specie.
 The filtered data can be found within the folders `python/filtered_regions/origin_data` and `python/filtered_regions/non_origin_data`.
 Within these folder we have subdivisions as mentioned before.
 However, we have other folders within `python/filtered/regions`:

 - origin_continents: files for each group with their species and native continents;
 - raw_data: the raw data from before, already joined from the databases.